Welcome to Standing Bear Lodge at Antler Basin Ranch!

 Outside, you can enjoy the 280 acres of mountain terrain, hiking, mountain biking, fat tire biking, snow shoeing, cross country skiing, sledding, barbecuing, or plain just wandering about enjoying the vistas.
 There is a trail system for ATVs and snowmobiles if you have your own or have rented from the local community.
 Please note all wheel drive vehicles with good tires are highly recommended in the winter and may in fact be necessary to reach the lodge.

-Antler Basin, under the name Frosty Basin, was one of the first downhill and cross country ski areas in Grand County in the early 1950s.
+Antler Basin, under the name Frosty Basin, was one of the first downhill and ski jump areas in Grand County in the early 1950s.
 There is still tow equipment on the property and the open vistas still show where a person may have cut a few edges.
 Today, it is a secluded getaway to be enjoyed all four seasons.

 When Frosty Basin was an active ski area in the '50s you could expect to find two rope tows, a ski jumping hill, a warming hut, and lights for night operation.